SinTan1729/chhoto-url/README.md

   written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.
 - Uses very basic authentication using a provided password.
 It's not encrypted in transport.
-  I  recommend using something like [Nginx Proxy Manager](https://nginxproxymanager.com/) to encrypt the connection by SSL.
+  I  recommend using something like [caddy](https://caddyserver.com/) to encrypt the connection by SSL.

 # Bloat that will not be implemented